 - Process models can be assigned to several reference models

-- Reference and process models can define specific public or local scopes, e.g. Scope Software Dev
+- Reference and process models can define a specific public or local scopes, e.g. Scope Software Dev

 - Process elements are then assigned to reference elements and rated on how much they fulfill the reference element

-- Fulfilling of a scope or a complete reference model is calculated in a rating.
+- Fulfilling a scope or a complete reference model is calculated in a rating

-- A company-wide analysis of fulfilling of all instances of the portfolio, value stream, program or team can be calculated automatically.
+- A company-wide analysis of fulfilling all instances can be calculated automatically

 Compliance Example – Ensure compliance with a sustainable mechanism; Avoid interpretation gaps.